 Hallowed Ground in Normandy at Colleville-Sur-Mer

 As you stand atop the cliff at Colleville-Sur-Mer, marble crosses and Stars of David stretch as far as the eye can see.
-More than 9000 Americans are buried here, having died in the waves of troops that came ashore on June 6, 1944, and the many days and weeks after.
+There were 4,414 Americans who died on D-Day.
+Almost all are buried at Colleville-sur-Mer.
+In total, more than 9,000 Americans are buried at the Normandy American Cemetery, having died in the waves of troops that came ashore on June 6, 1944, and the many days and weeks after.

 Covering 172 acres, the cemetery was dedicated just after World War II.
 Though it’s often assumed to be, it is not considered American soil.
 Devoted French volunteers tend to the graves, place flowers, and place American flags on July 4 and Memorial Day.
 Visitors can sometimes be lucky enough to be part of the flag-lowering at the end of the day, when Taps is played.
 Wreath-laying must be pre-arranged but is gladly done.

 |Our Tours of Colleville-Sur-Mer from Paris:|

 D-Day Tour with Overnight in Bayeux and Mont St. Michel

 Custom and Private Normandy D-Day Tours

 Unlike at the German and British Cemeteries, the age of the dead is not displayed on each headstone.
 It is known, however.
 The average age was 22.
 A featured part of the cemetery is an enormous marble wall inscribed with the names of the missing, some 1557 men whose remains were never found.